M.D. Program OASIS

 Programming Events

-Opt-in general programming is designed to help students identify and access academic resources and support services which sets them up for success in medical school courses, clinical experiences, and assessments including national board examinations.
-Includes workshops on:
+Opt-in, general programming is designed to help students identify and access academic resources and support services which sets them up for success in medical school courses, clinical experiences and assessments - including national board examinations.
+This includes workshops on:

 • Study and time-management skills